As HIMSS19 in Orlando approaches, it’s time to get registered and make travel arrangements.

-We’ve been looking at must see events and education sessions to consider for this year’s conference, but this is to say nothing of the more 1,300 of vendor booths showcasing products and services for just about any health IT need you can imagine, from mobile healthcare and blockchain to human resources and content providers.
+We’ll be looking at must see events and education sessions to consider for this year’s conference as more details emerge.
+That is to say nothing of the more 1,300 of vendor booths showcasing products and services for just about any health IT need you can imagine, from mobile healthcare and blockchain to human resources and content providers.

 Make the Most of Your HIMSS Membership

 A HIMSS membership is a valuable resource for any health IT professional.
 With so much on offer, it’s easy to find value in membership without attending the conference.

 To get the most of the membership, however, you won’t want to miss this opportunity to rub elbows with other health IT professionals, learn some new things and maybe even engage current or prospective employers in conversations about issues in health IT.
 And remember, in the future, once you graduate, the opportunity to do so won’t come at the same discounted price.

 “We encourage our students to consider going to the HIMSS conference every year,” Dr. Robert Deschenes, professor and chair of Health Informatics at the Morsani College of Medicine said.
 “Students can benefit greatly by participating in this large meeting format that brings together so many informatics professionals and vendors.
 There are great information sessions and lectures as well.
 It’s an exciting time to go to that, so it’s a great asset.”